“GIDDY! FUN! Gusts of laughter. A full-fledged comedy.” — The Boston Globe

 Emily F. McMullen previously worked on Vanya and Sonia and Masha and Spike, Awake and Sing!, Guess Who’s Coming to Dinner, Smart People, The Seagull, Venus in Fur, and The Cocktail Hour at the Huntington.

-Kevin Schlagle returns to the Huntington after previously working on Vanya and Sonia and Masha and Spike, Smart People, Venus in Fur, Our Town, God of Carnage, Ruined, and Prelude to a Kiss.
+Kevin Schlagle returns to the Huntington after previously working on Come Back, Little Sheba; Vanya and Sonia and Masha and Spike; Smart People; Venus in Fur; Our Town; God of Carnage; Ruined; and Prelude to a Kiss.
 Other local credits include Marie Antoinette, Prometheus Bound, and Alice vs. Wonderland with American Repertory Theater as well as more than two years with their production of The Donkey Show.

 Prices may vary and are subject to change at any time.